openmultiplayer/qawno/README.md

 The first input is the server (`omp-server`) location.
 By default this is one directory above Qawno.

 The second input is for all the options passed to the server.
-By default only one option is given - `"%o"`, which, as with the same replacements for the compiler, specifies to load the current output file.
+By default only two options are given - `"%o"`, which, as with the same replacements for the compiler, specifies to load the current output file; and an rcon password to enable rapid testing.
 All server/config options can be tuned from here, for example:

 ```
 --config pawn.legacy_plugins=streamer "%o"